 This section is basically filled with tips.
 Teamfighting is one of the most situational events in League of Legends (depends on both teamcomps, levels, items, objectives attained, champions involved and their cooldowns, etc.) The idea itself is pretty much "(help) kill as many as possible while trying to have the least number of deaths on your side", but it's never this simple.

 - Use your team's trinkets to your advantage and don't be caught off-guard.
-Control Ward, Farsight Alteration and Warding Totem are key for this.
+Control Ward, Farsight Alteration and Stealth Ward are key for this.
 Either way, if you see them coming for you and you're sure they can get the initiate on you (think Leona/Malphite ult, long-range CC), ALWAYS pre-emptively pop Ravenous Flock, because it'll allow you to heal and deal damage even if cc'd.

 - If you get Zhonya's Hourglass, consider positioning much closer to the enemy backline during the fight (unless your team can't followup well or you're too behind): the active is really strong on Swain, allowing you to engage, deal damage, bait their engages and become immune to a everything while that active is working.
 Up until you have zhonya's, consider positioning a bit more conservatively, preferably together or by your tank's side in case he's also on tha fight;